 Rake the soil and weed around the mango tree trunk to expose mango mealy bug eggs to natural enemies and sun scorch.

+Spray the tree with insecticides recommended by research and extension officers, concentrating on young shoots as that is where the bugs attack.

 Mango tip borer

 The pale green larvae of the mango tip borer feed on fruiting twigs and panicles.
 The larvae burrow into or near the tips of young mango shoots, causing them to shrink and dry up.
 The eggs of the mango tip borer are creamy white, and are laid on stems and young shoots.
 Adult mango tip borers are greyish-black.